EPCCed/2020-12-14-archer2-developers-online/_episodes/09-nextsteps.md

 ---
-title: "Bootstrapping your use of HPC"
+title: "Bootstrapping your use of ARCHER2"
 teaching: 10
 exercises: 30
 questions: